Cray-HPE/docs-csm/install/deploy_management_nodes.md

     pit#
     ```

-1. Apply the `kdump` hotfix.
+1. Apply the `kdump` workaround.

     `kdump` assists in taking a dump of the NCN if it encounters a kernel panic.
     `kdump` does not work properly in CSM 1.2.
-Until this hotfix is applied, `kdump` may not produce a proper dump.
+Until this workaround is applied, `kdump` may not produce a proper dump.
-    Running this script applies the hotfix on all of the NCNs that were just deployed.
+    Running this script applies the workaround on all of the NCNs that were just deployed.

     ```bash
-    pit# /usr/share/doc/csm/scripts/hotfixes/kdump/hotfix.sh
+    pit# /usr/share/doc/csm/scripts/workarounds/kdump/run.sh
     ```

     Example output: